Fox Moth

 A common species nationally, in Kent it is easiest to find at the coast, although there are plenty of records from Blean, Orlestone/Hamstreet and other well-visited sites.
 The male often flies by day, but can also be seen at light traps, whilst the female flies only at night.
 This moth is unmistakable with its size, the two crosslines and lack of any white spots.

-The map below shows the distribution of records of Fox Moth (Macrothylacia rubi) within Kent.
-Use the control below to show data for a certain time period.
+The map below shows all records of Fox Moth (Macrothylacia rubi) in the Kent database.
 If you've got a dot to add, please submit your records to us.
-Click here for more information on how to submit data.
+Use the control below to filter by time span:

 Phenology

 The graph below shows at which time of the year Fox Moth (Macrothylacia rubi) can be expected to be recorded in Kent.
-Hover over the graph to see exact figures for each period of the year, and use the controls below to filter by VC and time span:
+Use the controls below to filter by VC and time span:

 Reporting Rate

-The graph below shows how the number of records submitted Fox Moth (Macrothylacia rubi) to the Kent database has varied since 1950.
-Hover over the graph to see exact figures for each year, and use the control below to filter by a certain VC.
+The graph below shows how the number of records of Fox Moth (Macrothylacia rubi) submitted each year has changed over time.
+Use the control below to filter by VC:

 External Links

-More information about Fox Moth (Macrothylacia rubi) can be seen on the external pages listed below:
+For more information and images of Fox Moth (Macrothylacia rubi), please take can be seen on the external pages listed below: